JamesKBowler/fxcpy/README.md

 ### Price History

-FXCM has tons of free data, which can be obtained through the `MarketData` class.
+FXCM has tons of free data, and the `MarketData` class will provide access to these data.

 Note: